kellyjonbrazil/jc/README.md

 > Note: Some parsers have calculated epoch timestamp fields added to the output.
 Unless a timestamp field name has a `_utc` suffix it is considered naive. (i.e. based on the local timezone of the system the `jc` parser was run on).
 >
-> If a UTC timezone can be detected in the text of the command output, the timestamp will be timezone aware and have a `_utc` suffix on the key name. (e.g. `epoch_utc`)
+> If a UTC timezone can be detected in the text of the command output, the timestamp will be timezone aware and have a `_utc` suffix on the key name. (e.g. `epoch_utc`) No other timezones are supported for aware timestamps.

 To access the raw, pre-processed JSON, use the `-r` cli option or the `raw=True` function parameter in `parse()`.